 In Guilin, we stayed at the boutique Aroma Tea House hotel, where the warm, caring service was exceptional.
 The staff couldn’t do enough to help and the freshly cooked-to-order breakfast noodles were incredible!
 We loved the stylish rooms, the beautiful traditional Chinese décor and the view of the lake from the 5th-floor restaurant.
 A very affordable luxury experience.

 In Yangshuo, we struck it lucky with the fabulous 21 room Moondance Hotel, a short drive from the city and moments from the Moon Water Cave, Jinshui Cave and Moon Hill.
 With dramatic river and mountain views, super helpful staff and excellent food, this is truly a place to relax.
 It’s also the perfect base for more adventurous activities in the region including rafting, ziplining, cycling, and hiking in the karst mountains and paddy fields.

-I hope this post inspires you to visit the Guilin area and to try a river cruise.
+I hope this post inspires you to visit the South of China and to try a river cruise in Guilin.
 Let me know in the comments if you’ve been to Guilin or are planning to go.
-I’d love to hear your highlights.
+Did you take a Li River cruise?
+I’d love to hear your highlights